preciofishbone/OmniaDocsG2/blocks/search/index.rst

 .. image:: search-block-settings-categories-quick-select-icon-size.png

-**Quick Search - View more results**
-Under "View more results" you can set where the "View more" link is placed; "At bottom", "Per category" or "Custom Target".
+**Quick Search - View more results**: Under "View more results" you can set where the "View more" link is placed; "At bottom", "Per category" or "Custom Target".

 .. image:: search-block-settings-categories-quick-view-more.png